HyRES-FBK/moea/README.md

 The algorithms will change only the variables declared in the model, leaving all the others unchanged.

-### :sparkles: Model definition
+### ✨ Model definition

 The word *model* is used to indicate the problem to be optimized.
 This means that:

 1. Problem variables are declared within the model.
-They do not necessarily have to map to an EnergyPLAN input value, they can also be calculated starting from EnergyPLAN inputs.
+Model variables do not necessarily have to map to EnergyPLAN input names, they can be anything that fits your needs.
+However, decision variables need to be mapped to EnergyPLAN input variables before running a simulation in EnergyPLAN.
-2. Objective function values are declared in a model and they can either be EnergyPLAN output values, or they can result from postprocessing of EnergyPLAN solution values.
+2. Objective function values are declared in the `_evaluate` method of a model object, and they can be EnergyPLAN output values, or they the result from postprocessing of EnergyPLAN solution values.
-3. Constraints are declared in the model file.
+3. Constraints are declared in the `_evaluate` method of a model using `out["H"]` and `out["G"]` for equality and inequality constraints.

 It is good practice to store models in the folder ``moea/models``.
 To create a new model, declare a new class that inherits from the ``BaseModel``